 Maine’s Working Waterfront-Seafood Connect: “In the midst of everything happening in the world, the fishing community has been hit hard.
 With seafood distributors and restaurants closing their doors, we connect you with the fresh seafood you’re looking for at an “off the boat” price.
 You need food- We need to unload traps-Let’s connect.”
 Oysters, lobsters, crabs, etc. Mostly in Rockland, Thomaston, Belfast. https://www.facebook.com/Maines-Working-Waterfront-Seafood-Connect-109503980681535/?__tn__=%2Cd%2CP-R&eid=ARBRJcyUAhDFeM3CAdqrRZnewqZW4fyBM3EU0us-jiX1V9ep5ArlDqBiMVyOgQcsP8rjFlNxNPjpBdV4

-St George Neighbor to Neighbor: Neighbor to Neighbor has suspended services at this time.
-If you need something picked up or delivered, please call their dispatcher at 207-691-7069.
+St George Neighbor to Neighbor: As of August 9, 2020 Neighbor to Neighbor has resumed ride services in addition to their ongoing delivery services.
+If you need services, call their dispatcher at 207-691-7069.

 DASH Bus, Midcoast Public Transportation: (800) 439-7865;

 Service remains limited.
 To schedule a pickup or for more information please call customer service at 207 338 4769, Monday through Friday from 8:00am – 4:00pm.

 If you are struggling with housing issues, Maine Equal Justice has a comprehensive guide of available options: